 How To Use Coconut Oil For Your Baby’s Cold?

-- Take two tsp of any essential oil such as peppermint oil or eucalyptus oil.
+- Take two teaspoons of any essential oil such as eucalyptus oil.
+Remember, essential oils may not be safe for the baby, but a highly diluted one can be fine.
 You can also check with your baby’s doctor to know which essential oil can be safely used for your baby.

 - Add a few tbsp. of coconut oil to the essential oil and mix it together.